Live in Dementia Care

 Reablement is care that can help people relearn the skills of daily living that may have been lost because of dementia, it can help improve function, increase self-esteem and improve quality of life.

 Reablement can benefit people with dementia, especially if an illness, injury or hospital stay has triggered a sudden deterioration in function.
-Personalised care builds on an individual’s abilities and supports them to relearn a skill like tooth brushing.
-It’s often given as an intense, short-term package of care.
+Personalised care by live in carers for dementia patients builds on an individual’s abilities and supports them to relearn a skill like tooth brushing.
+It is an essential part of live in care for dementia that is often given as an intense, short-term package of care.

 Restlessness and wandering in dementia